PROGETTI-FERREROBIANCO/ARDUINO-RASPBERRY/14-USB_computer_keyboard_simulator/README.md

 # USB computer keyboard simulator
 This project makes it possible to use a computer, especially its keyboard, as an output device for another computer.

+To see how it works, there is a demonstration ![https://youtu.be/wuPQ8DPLwTY]video on YouTube

 ## Hardware
 The hardware looks like this.
 There are two ports, appropriately labelled with the words *slave* for the computer whose keyboard will be used and _master_ for the PC on which what has been typed will be written.
-Inside there is an **Arduino** **Nano** and an **Arduino ProMicro**, which, through an **I2C** communication, make the master and the slave talk to each other.
+Inside there is an **Arduino** **Nano** and an **Arduino ProMicro**, which, through an **I2C** communication, make the _master_ and the _slave_ talk to each other.

 <img src="./photos/foto_01.jpeg" style="width:20%"></img>
 <img src="./photos/foto_02.jpeg" style="width:20%"></img>